thinkinglabs/thinkinglabs.github.io/_drafts/five-years-of-public-speaking.md

 ---

 It has been 5 years, I started with public speaking.
 This is my journey into public speaking.
 My highs and my lows.
-This will be a more personal, emotional writing.
-I hope this will help others thinking of public speaking to make the leap forward.
+Maybe, my experience as a shy, introverted person can help others to leap forward into public speaking.

 ---

-Those who know me a know I am a rather reserved, shy and introvert person.
+Those who know me know I am a rather reserved, shy and introverted person.
 I do not like attention or being in the spotlights.
 I prefer the intimate conversations with a few people I feel at ease with and the hallway conversations at conferences.